 Untitled (c.
 1949)

-Signed, annotated Anvers and annotated '59 (the date the artist gifted this work to his partner) on the reverse Oil on paper laid down on board, 55.2 x 72.4 cm Provenance: Collection Petra Verbeek & Josef Ongenae, thence by descent Note: In artist's frame.
+Signed and annotated on the reverse Oil on paper laid down on board, 67.5 x 79.8 cm Provenance: Collection Petra Verbeek & Josef Ongenae, thence by descent * Condition report available upon request

-Signed, titled and dated 1968 on the reverse Oil on panel on board, 87 x 87.2 cm Provenance: Collection Petra Verbeek & Josef Ongenae, thence by descent
+Signed on the reverse Oil on paper laid down on board, 69.8 x 57.4 cm Provenance: Collection Petra Verbeek & Josef Ongenae, thence by descent * Condition report available upon request